Evd68 0

 General Information

-Non-polio enteroviruses are very common, and are estimated to cause 10 – 15 million infections in the United States each year.
-These infections are most likely to occur in the summer and fall.
-Only the common cold (rhinovirus) is a more common viral infection.
+Enteroviruses are a family of viruses that include polioviruses (viruses that cause polio) along with other non-polioviruses such as coxsackieviruses and echoviruses.
+Non-polio enteroviruses are very common, (there are over 60 types of non-polioviruses) and are estimated to cause 10 – 15 million infections in the United States each year.
+Enterovirus D68 (EV-D68) is one of many non-polio enteroviruses.
+This virus was first identified in California in 1962.
+Only the common cold (rhinovirus – also part of this viral Family) is a more common viral infection.
 Anyone can get infected with non-polio enteroviruses, but infants, children and teenagers are more likely to get infected and become sick because they have not yet built immunity to the virus through previous exposures.

 Significance